Photo © Will Wrobel

 Porphyrias affect an estimated 1:10,000 people.
 Some have speculated the disorder afflicted historical figures like the painter Vincent van Gogh.

-What do these rare human disorders have to do with planarians?
+What do these rare human diseases have to do with planarians?
 Interesting story . . .

 In addition to incorporating planarian research projects into upper-level science classes like Developmental Biology, we have exploited the dramatic and easily observable regenerative response to engage non-science majors in original, discovery-based research.
 Students in the general education course Stem Cells and Regeneration conduct science fair-style experiments examining the effects of environmental variables on regeneration to learn about the scientific method.